keelback-code/wwww/SEO_MKTG_README.md

 Who are your users?
 Wizards? consumers, cosplayers, D&D players, expendable income for hats, not sure of age, not gender specific Which online platforms would you find lots of your users?
-Social media - instagram, tiktok, facebook, twitter, tumblr Would your users use social media?
-If yes, which platforms do you think you would find them on?
+Social media - instagram, facebook, possibly reach into other platforms dependant on number of staff tiktok, twitter, tumblr What do your users need?
-Wizards popular on tiktok and tumblr at the moment?
-What do your users need?
 Could you meet that need with useful content?
 If yes, how could you best deliver that content to them?
 Cosplay tips, costume tips, perhaps best delivered as a blog, maybe on instagram.
 My video production skills/cosplay skills aren’t good enough for tiktok, wirtten content may be more effective.
 Would your business run sales or offer discounts?
 How do you think your users would most like to hear about these offers?